as

 |---|---|---|

-- one-off disposable inbox use without CI integration
+- disposable inbox use with CI integration and private team controls

-Choose MailSlurp when your goal is durable engineering automation with repeatable test outcomes.
+MailSlurp is the best option when your goal is durable engineering automation with repeatable test outcomes.

 Migration playbook for switching providers